kashyapbarua/airbnb-price-analysis/README.md

 * Charts have been plotted at different levels to perform univariate and bivariate analysis between the variables in the dataset
 * Markdown offers the findings and insights present in the notebook, which is further publised here [Medium](https://medium.com/@kashyapbarua/comparative-analysis-between-boston-and-seattle-airbnb-prices-c10815af536a)

+### Modeling

+Added a separate jupyter notebook for the modeling section, wherein we'll attempt feature engineering and implement our knowledge from the extensive that we carried out.
+We are only going to model for the Boston dataset for now.

 ### Future scope of work
 In the future, we will find the most significant variables from the dataset and also apply some data cleaning and feature engineering processes to build our predictive models.